 How to use the PSI Regulations to request information

-If you wish to inquire about re-use of information under the Re-use of Public Sector Information (PSI) Regulations, or have any query about this public task statement, please email the Strategy, Policy and Compliance team with PSI in the subject line.
-In accordance with the Regulations any requests for re-use will be addressed within 20 working days or an explanation provided if a longer delay is anticipated.
+If you wish to inquire about re-use of information under the Re-use of Public Sector Information (PSI) Regulations, or have any query about this public task statement, please email the University's Information Compliance team with PSI in the subject line.
+In accordance with the Regulations, any requests for re-use will be addressed within 20 working days or an explanation provided if a longer delay is anticipated.

 Reviews and complaints

-This statement is due to be reviewed in December 2016.
+This statement was last updated in October 2018 to reflect changes in the University's structure.
 If you have any queries or complaints about the re-use of information, please submit them to Library Feedback.